SLT-World/SLBr/README.md

 Video: https://youtu.be/PtmDRjgwmHI

-## How to run the source code
-Go to https://github.com/SLT-World/SLBr/releases and download the latest version.
+## Compiling and building SLBr
 This is a guide on how to compile and run the source code.
 **Setup**

-1. If you haven't installed visual studio yet (NOT VISUAL STUDIO CODE), install it.
-2. After that, download the project as a ZIP file from Github.
+1. Install and set up [Visual Studio](https://visualstudio.microsoft.com/vs/)
+2. Download SLBr's Source code and unzip it
-3. Unzip the file, find the solution file and open it.
+3. Find the solution file
-4. Tada, now you can change the code the way you like and contribute some features to SLBr!

 **The class "SECRETS" is missing**

 The SECRETS file is removed as it contains the API Keys of SLT's SLBr.
 To fix it, either remove the line of code that is causing the error, which will remove support for SafeBrowsing, www.google.com sign-ins and Geolocation.
 Or, generate a new C# class called "SECRETS", have string variables named "GOOGLE_API_KEY", "GOOGLE_DEFAULT_CLIENT_ID", "GOOGLE_DEFAULT_CLIENT_SECRET".

-**Does SLBr send browsing habits to companies or tracks activities**

-SLBr does send urls to SafeBrowsing Servers for user security.<br/>
-And when Weblight is enabled, SLBr sends the address to Weblight servers for compression